• Skip to primary navigation

 Why are my peanut butter cookies dry and crumbly?

-Over baking is the biggest issue when it comes to a dry and crumbly cookie.
-You will find that coconut flour based cookies offer a dry texture as the flour soaks up so much.
+Overbaking is the most common issue when it comes to a dry and crumbly cookie.
+You will find that coconut flour-based cookies offer a dry texture as the flour soaks up moisture very well.

 Keep an eye on the cookies and don’t allow them to overcook in the oven.
 Err on the side of caution and take out early and allow the cookies to finish cooking on the sheet pan when it is on the counter.

 Of course, you can add chocolate chips if you enjoy them!
 Make sure they fit into the rest of your dietary needs.
-Use sugar-free chips if needing to stay keto, along with the sugar-substitute.
-You may also want to check for gluten-free verification on chocolate chips as some companies process in plants that are not certified gluten-free.
+Use sugar-free chips if needing to stay keto, along with the sugar substitute.
+You may also want to check for gluten-free verification on chocolate chips, as some companies process them in plants that are not certified gluten-free.

 Coconut Recipes